 Avoiding Probate in North Carolina

-How to save your family time, money, and hassle
+Avoiding probate can save your family time, money, and hassle.

 Probate court proceedings (during which a deceased person's assets are transferred to the people who inherit them) can be long, costly, and confusing.
 It's no wonder so many people take steps to spare their families the hassle.
 Different states, however, offer different ways to avoid probate.
 Here are your options in North Carolina.